 The County Jail occupied the top floors of the Hall of Justice.
 Prisoners awaiting trail or on trial were typically held here if not out on bail.
 It replaced the old County Jail across the street on Buena Vista.

-The City Jail was for years located behind the old Central LAPD station near First and Hill streets; Old Central also housed some jail cells for high-security inmates as well as a female ward on the second floor; due to overcrowding, from 1928 to 1931 the City rented space in the Couny Jail for women prisoners.
+The City Jail was for years located behind the old Central LAPD station near First and Hill streets; I wrote about it in a previous post, here.
+Old Central also housed some jail cells for high-security inmates as well as a female ward on the second floor; due to overcrowding, from 1928 to 1931 the City rented space in the Couny Jail for women prisoners.
 “Trunk murderess” Winnie Ruth Judd was held on the 13th floor of the County Jail in October 1931 after her arrest at a Bunker Hill funeral parlor, pending her extradition to Arizona.

-On December 29, 1931 (just 3 days after the fictional events depicted in HBO’s Perry Mason begin) the new City Jail opened in Lincoln Heights and the jail facilities at Old Central were converted to other uses.
-The new jail could accomodate 644 men and 152 women inmates.
+On December 29, 1931 (just 3 days after the fictional events depicted in HBO’s Perry Mason begin) the new City Jail opened in Lincoln Heights and the jail facilities at Old Central were (temporarily) converted to other uses.
+The new jail could accommodate 644 men and 152 women inmates.

 I’ve never heard of a jail or courtrooms at City Hall.
 The Hall of Justice has recently been beautifully restored, so not sure why this location was not used, other than maybe the producers thought it looked better to film mobs of people and reporters pouring down the steps of City Hall?